 Commercial Dispute Resolution Group

-Launched in 2013 in response to an increasing demand for the expertise within Westwater Advocates in all areas of commercial law, the Westwater Advocates Commercial Dispute Resolution Group comprises six of our commercial practitioners, providing specialist knowledge and experience at all levels of seniority.
+Launched in 2013 in response to an increasing demand for the expertise within Westwater Advocates in all areas of commercial law, the Westwater Advocates Commercial Dispute Resolution Group comprises five of our commercial practitioners, providing specialist knowledge and experience at all levels of seniority.

 The Group brings together a heavyweight concentration of ability and experience in commercial dispute resolution and we are keen to share their accumulated knowledge in this important area of practice.
 We are available to provide relevant tailored training to legal firms and other professionals interested in the area.

 Nick is the Chairman of the group.
 He has wide experience of disputes relating to commercial matters including construction contracts and leases.
 He has represented some of the most substantial commercial organisations, as well as government bodies and regulators.
 His ability and expertise in the field has been noted by the Chambers Directory and the Legal 500 for many years.